 If your batteries are down, there is simply no energy left.

-And before you get to this point of being lost in the woods, if you’re energy is low, you’ll have a strong tendency to focus on the ‘wrong things’.
+And before you get to this point of being lost and burning out, if you’re energy is low, you’ll have a strong tendency to focus on the ‘wrong things’.

 Avoid these three mistakes

 I made them all – and I bet you’ll find yourself making at least one of them – consistently.
 If so, I believe that you have to do something NOW about it.

 - The attitude that over-delivering is the best thing to do – in business and at home.

 - Having too many roles without deliberate choice, more than seven is unhealthy.

 - Not being capable to receive fully – this may seem strong but it’s true.

 Take the decision to slow down and get back on a path toward your wellbeing first which will allow you to make a real difference for others.

 - Never ever give all you can!
 This is an unwise habit.
 If you give 60-70% of what you can that’s good enough.